 The Israel Medical Cannabis program

 The Israel Medical Cannabis program has been active over 15 years in Israel with significant regulatory reform in 2016 enabling the expansion of both the patient program and the commercial market behind it.
-Currently over 40,000 patients in Israel use medical cannabis to treat a range of conditions from; pain, migrain, crohns, cancer, autism and anxiety.
+Currently, over 40,000 patients in Israel use medical cannabis to treat a range of conditions from; pain, migraine, crohns, cancer, autism, and anxiety.

 The UK CBD Industry

-The UK does however have over 500,000 regular users of CBD oils and related products.
+The UK does, however, have over 500,000 regular users of CBD oils and related products.
 Scientists tell us the anti-inflammatory nature of CBD makes it the true ‘medical cannabis’ compound within the plant.
 CBD is found in Hemp, a particular group of cannabis strains that are legal across the EU.
-In the UK, CBD / Cannabis Oil is sold without prescription as a food supplement.
+In the UK, CBD / Cannabis Oil is sold without a prescription as a food supplement.

 The IMCNA- the Israeli Medical Cannabis Nursing Association (RA), was founded in March 2018 by Irit Avisar RN, LLB, MHA and Rachel Mayberrie RN, BSN.
 The nursing service at IMCNA is here to reduce the learning curve and save the patient’s money.